micmejia/bible-dump/NKJV/Ezekiel/Ezek 30.md

 I will make the rivers dry, And sell the land into the hand of the wicked; I will make the land waste, and all that is in it, By the hand of aliens.
 I, the Lord, have spoken."

 ###### 13
-'Thus says the Lord God: "I will also destroy the idols, And cause the images to cease from [^f]Noph; There shall no longer be princes from the land of Egypt; I will put fear in the land of Egypt.
+'Thus says the Lord God: "I will also destroy the idols, And cause the images to cease from Noph; There shall no longer be princes from the land of Egypt; I will put fear in the land of Egypt.

 ###### 14
-I will make Pathros desolate, Set fire to Zoan, And execute judgments in [^g]No.
+I will make Pathros desolate, Set fire to Zoan, And execute judgments in No.

 ###### 15
-I will pour My fury on [^h]Sin, the strength of Egypt; I will cut off the multitude of [^i]No,
+I will pour My fury on Sin, the strength of Egypt; I will cut off the multitude of No,

 ###### 16
 And set a fire in Egypt; Sin shall have great pain, No shall be split open, And Noph _shall be in_ distress daily.

 ###### 17
-The young men of [^j]Aven and Pi Beseth shall fall by the sword, And these _cities_ shall go into captivity.
+The young men of Aven and Pi Beseth shall fall by the sword, And these _cities_ shall go into captivity.

 ###### 18
-At [^k]Tehaphnehes the day shall also be [^l]darkened, When I break the yokes of Egypt there.
+At Tehaphnehes the day shall also be darkened, When I break the yokes of Egypt there.
 And her arrogant strength shall cease in her; As for her, a cloud shall cover her, And her daughters shall go into captivity.

 ###### 19
 Thus I will execute judgments on Egypt, Then they shall know that I _am_ the Lord." ' " ## Proclamation Against Pharaoh